This Peter Rabbit inspired Easter table will be sure to wow your guests this Easter!

 I found these cute bunny placeholders at Target and the cute bunny plates from Home Sense (similar ones here).
 I laid those on the table.
 I decided to add circular placemats under the plates.

 I used this nest-like charger as a base for this cloche.

 And added the best element ever…some carrots of course!

-I used some of my pastel china and added mini Peter Rabbit books to each one.
+I used some of my pastel china and added mini Beatrix Potter books to each one.

 The glass Easter jars with bunny ears that I made go perfectly with it.

-I added the kids’ Beatrix Potter china to the top of my cabinet.
+I added the kids’ Beatrix Potter china sets to the top of my cabinet.

 And stuffed a bunch of fresh hydrangeas in these little bunny baskets.

 I can’t get enough of them, they are so cute.